Alektryon/astrological-terms-mandarin-reference/README.md

 - Stars 90-113 are specifically defined as Current Year Stars, so some of the names included in this list may be (and in fact are) repeated.

-- Some entries contain *traditional* Chinese characters, while others contain *simplified* Chinese characters.
-One such case can be found in the names of the stars no. 27 (月馬 yuè mǎ) and no. 49 (命马 mìng mǎ).
-The former name contains the traditional character for "horse" (馬) while the latter contains the simplified character (马).
-It can also happen, eventually, that some entries contain both a simplified and a traditional character.
+- Duplicated numbers indicate alternative names of the Stars.

+- Some entries may contain both traditional and/or simplified Chinese characters.

-- Finally, please note that I'm very far from being a 'specialist' or even a fluent speaker of Chinese, so some entries may contain errors.
+- Finally, please note that I'm very far from being a 'specialist' or even a fluent speaker of Mandarin Chinese, so some entries may contain errors.

 - If you find any error that you would like to see corrected, please send me an email to **quirinus [at] proton [dot] me**.